RaccoonlabDev/docs/doc/ice/README.md

 **Programming socket.**

-It also has SWD socket that is dedicated for updating firmware using [programmer-sniffer](doc/programmer_sniffer/README.md) device.
+It also has an SWD socket that is dedicated to updating firmware using [programmer-sniffer](doc/programmer_sniffer/README.md) device.

 **Inputs and outputs**